aristanetworks/anta/docs/faq.md

         export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES
         ```

+## `EOS AAA configuration for a special ANTA user`

+???+ faq "`EOS AAA configuration for a special ANTA user`

+    anyone hardened eos aaa for a role that can only run anta validatio

+    1. Configure the following role

+        ```bash
+        role anta-users
+           10 permit command show
+           20 deny command .*
+        ```

+        You can then add other commands if they're required (ping for example) and then tighten down the show commands.

+    2. Configure the following authorization (You may need to adapt depending on your AAA setup)

+        ```bash
+        aaa authorization commands all default local
+        ```

+    3. Configure a user for the role

+        ```bash
+        user anta role anta-users secret <secret>
+        ```

 # Still facing issues?

 If you've tried the above solutions and continue to experience problems, please follow the [troubleshooting](troubleshooting.md) instructions and report the issue in our [GitHub repository](https://github.com/aristanetworks/anta).